tjgalvin/flint/README.md

 `flint_config` can be used to generate a template file, which can then be tweaked.
 The template file uses YAML to define scope and settings.
 So, use the YAML standard when modifying this file.
-There are primative verification functions to ensure the modified template file is correctly form.
+There are primitive verification functions to ensure the modified template file is correctly form.

 ## CLI Configuration file

-To help manage (and avoid) long CLI calls to conffigure `flint`, most command line options may be dumped into a new-line delimited text file which can then be set as the `--cli-config` option of some workflows.
-See the `configargparse` python utility to read up on more on how options may be overridden if speficied in both the text file and CLI call.
+To help manage (and avoid) long CLI calls to configure `flint`, most command line options may be dumped into a new-line delimited text file which can then be set as the `--cli-config` option of some workflows.
+See the `configargparse` python utility to read up on more on how options may be overridden if specified in both the text file and CLI call.

 ## Validation Plots